Everything you need to know

 In addition, and to ensure that there is equal participation when meeting the panel, and to avoid anything important being missed, we would recommend that you discuss and plan individuals roles and agree participation, in advance.

-I get nervous in front of a camera, finding that I mix my words and don’t say what I want to say, mumbling instead.
+I get nervous in front of a camera or a live audience, finding that I mix my words and don’t say what I want to say, mumbling instead.
 Do I have to do the piece to camera?

-The event audience want to get to know the finalists, and it is therefore important that you do take part.
+The video piece will be very short - all you'll be asked to speak about is what winning the award would mean to you.
 Bear in mind that you do not have to be filmed alone, you can bring a colleague – providing they have been involved in the project/businesses nominated.

 I know one of the judges well.
 Will this impact on my application?